 Just like with the name itself, this variation of CSS photo gallery is a fancier and rugged version compared to simpler minimal ones.
 Several cards are scattered all over the interface to give out that edgy look.
 However, when hovered over each of those cards come into place expanding and revealing the contents more clearly.
 The design is also based on the material style depicting itself with the play of shadows and lights.
 All of it is based off on the CSS and HTML coding structure so that it is simple and clean.
 Even the color palette is bright and appealing.
 However, you can easily change those with a few tweaks here and there.

-Another example of the classic CSS image gallery is this simple animated inspiration perfect for anyone looking to get creative.
+Another classic CSS image gallery example is this simple animated inspiration perfect for anyone looking to get creative.
 Based entirely on the CSS and HTML structure, this whole interface is responsive and readily adjusts to every device screen size with ease.
-The image holders are elevated further using simple transition and change in opacity when hovered over.
+The image holders are elevated further using simple transitions and changes in opacity when hovered over.
 In addition to that, it also reveals the text sections alongside the smooth hover effect.
 The flexible and versatile interface is easily adjustable as well.

 CSS Photo Gallery With Popin

 Creative and uncomplicated with the design and effects, this CSS Photo gallery is another great inspiration to take notes from.
 The creator of this specific gallery design has managed to add in great detail to every transition and effect making sure of a brilliant performance.
 When clicked on any of the images, it depicts in a smooth pop-in movement focusing on the image while the rest of the background dims itself in a lightbox like an effect.
 To add another creative touch, texts or details of the images also appears when hovered over so that the users have a more clear idea on what they are looking at.